SoorajParkash/allianz-claim-risk-models/README.md

 ### Objective

-Predict insurance claim risk at the individual level, empowering Allianz to proactively identify and manage high-risk claims.
+Predict disability duration at the individual level, empowering Allianz to proactively identify and manage high-risk claims.

 ### Techniques Used